In this post, we’re going to talk about the most common social engineering attacks and different ways of stopping them.

-An example of this is when an email sent out to the staff requesting accounting database password to ensure the manager pay everyone on time, and employees take the bait and send it believing they are helping out.
+An example of this is when an email is sent out to the staff requesting an accounting database password to ensure the manager pays everyone on time, and employees take the bait and send it believing they are helping out.

 How to stop social engineering attacks

 There are different ways to stop these attacks from happening.
 Some of them are simple but go a long way in protecting your company.

 - Don’t open emails and attachments from suspicious sources.
 If you don’t know the sender, don’t open it.
 If you know them, but are suspicious about the request, check and confirm they did send it before acting on the request.